adam-ikari/openapi/README.md

 [English](README.md) | [简体中文](README_CN.md)

+## Project Overview

-This project demonstrates a modern approach to API development using TypeSpec to define and generate OpenAPI v3.1 specifications along with JavaScript/TypeScript client SDKs for a sample API with Users, Emails, and Email Groups resources.
+This project demonstrates a modern approach to API development using TypeSpec to define and generate OpenAPI v3.1 specifications along with JavaScript/TypeScript client SDKs for a sample API with Users, Emails, Email Groups, Certificates, and WiFi resources.

 The project serves as both a reference implementation for TypeSpec-based API development and a practical toolchain for generating consistent API specifications, documentation, and client libraries from a single source of truth.

+## Technology Stack

+- **TypeSpec**: Modern language for describing cloud services and APIs
+- **OpenAPI 3.1**: Industry-standard specification for RESTful APIs
+- **JavaScript/TypeScript**: Generated client SDKs for easy API integration
+- **Redocly**: Tool for generating interactive API documentation
+- **Node.js**: Runtime environment for building and running the toolchain
+- **Yarn/NPM**: Package managers for handling dependencies

 ## Key Advantages